lksriemer/global_counter/README.md

 This library is still being developed.
 A detailed changelog will be introduced, once a relatively stable state is reached.
 Treat every version bump as a breaking change.

+## Minimum Rust version

+Starting with version 0.2.2, this crate requires Rust version 1.46 or up to be compiled.

 ## License